TomaraPetty/bbq-weather/README.md

 - Static hosting/development environment.

+- Test configuration is set up but more tests need to be created for full jest and e2e test coverage.

 ## Current Limitations
 - API Rate Limits: The free-tier OpenWeather API has strict limits.
 Exceeding usage may result in throttling or downtime.